dmitrypol/dmitrypol.github.io/_drafts/roles_permissions.md

 ### Mapping roles to permissions

-Users can belong to one or more clients and same user can have different roles for various clients.
+In our case users can belong to one or more clients and same user can have different roles for various clients.

 {% highlight ruby %}
 class User
   has_many :user_clients